Collaborative Document Editing with Multiple Users and AI Agents: Introduction

 People write \textit{with} people.
 Teams co-author notes, reports, and academic papers like this one, and even a single-author novel evolves through (written) comments from editors and early readers.
 Increasingly, teams also write ``with AI'' -- or do they?

 Today, co-writers can get AI support, such as with recent writing tools and chatbots based on Large Language Models (LLMs)~\cite{Lee2024designspace}.
-However, these tools are currently designed for individual use.
-This narrow focus creates friction and overheads for collaboration: Co-writers must leave the shared workspace to interact with AI and later remember, integrate, and communicate the results with their collaborators.
+However, since these tools are currently designed for individual use, co-writers must leave the shared workspace to interact with AI and later remember, integrate, and communicate the results with their collaborators.
+Not limited to AI, such tool switches away from collaborative documents are known to be challenging~\cite{LarsenLedet2020collabwriting}.

 In this paper, we explore a new design direction: direct integration of customisable, shared AI agents into collaborative documents.
+With ``customisable'', we concretely mean allowing users to define their own agents and tasks for those.

 Moving beyond the design focus on a single writer's use of AI is both timely and important: From a usability perspective, AI should support diverse workflows, including the complex dynamics of collaborative writing.
 Pragmatically, there is growing industry demand to integrate new AI features into widely used tools that already offer real-time collaboration.
-Finally, through a human-centred lens, if HCI is to shape AI that augments rather than replaces human collaboration, we need design concepts that enhance teamwork rather than push team members out of their shared context.
+Finally, through a human-centred lens, if HCI is to shape AI that augments rather than replaces human collaboration, we need designs that enhance teamwork rather than push team members out of their shared context.

 Integrating AI into collaborative documents presents a challenging design problem: Enabling teams to use AI together demands addressing multiple aspects at the same time, such as collaborative prompting~\cite{Han2024teamsai} and task delegation~\cite{Tankelevitch2024metacog}, maintaining transparency, and respecting individual and shared needs and preferences~\cite{LarsenLedet2021dontagree}.
 Prompting AI effectively is already difficult for individuals~\cite{ZamfirescuPereira2023johnny} and this challenge is amplified in team contexts, where goals and perspectives must be negotiated \citep{Han2024teamsai}.
-Moreover, no established UI design patterns exist yet for AI in collaborative writing, as reflected in the focus on individual writing found in recent surveys and design theory~\cite{Buschek2024collage, Lee2022coauthor, Reza2025cowritingai}.
+Moreover, there are currently no established UI design patterns for AI in collaborative writing.
+This is reflected in recent surveys and design theory that focus on individual writing~\cite{Buschek2024collage, Lee2024designspace, Reza2025cowritingai}.
 As recently concluded by \citet{Chen2025nonnativecollab}, ``we have not yet seen AI-assisted writing tools targeting collaborative writing.''

 More broadly, existing research has explored collaborative writing among humans~\cite{Birnholtz2012tracking, Birnholtz2013writeherenow, Bodker2024material, LarsenLedet2019territory, LarsenLedet2020collabwriting, LarsenLedet2021dontagree}, interfaces for individual writing with AI~\cite{Lee2024designspace}, or crowd work contexts~\cite{Bernstein2010soylent, Feldman2021crowds, Huang2020heteroglossia}, where the writer in focus can also involve AI~\cite{Huang2025inspo}.
 Related, AI-mediated communication (AIMC)~\cite{Fu2024texttoself, Hancock2020aimc, Liu2022aimail} typically involves AI and written messages between people but not teams writing on shared documents.
 Beyond writing, team use of AI has been explored for group ideation~\cite{Han2024teamsai, Shaer2024aibrainwriting, Shin2023collabIdeationWorkshop} and team organisation~\cite{Asthana2025meetingrecap, Morrison2024aireminders}.